-It seems that male characters age and either become Mentors, old versions of what they were or Old Masters, while female characters are either written out of it altogether in various ways or remain eternally young and beautiful.
+It seems that male characters age and either become Mentors, old versions of what they were or Old Masters, while female characters are either written out of it in various ways or remain eternally young and beautiful.
 It goes hand-in-hand with Men Are Strong, Women Are Pretty, since the women either stay pretty, or they're out.
+This can also be due to adding additional women to subsequent works, whether it is a sequel (in which the men in the previous work get older) or a prequel (in which the women must die off or otherwise disappear to maintain continuity).

 Sub-Trope of Acceptable Feminine Goals and Traits and, more specifically, the Old Maid trope, with the assumption that women will eventually settle down away from activity and focus on family.
 Old men, however, are either trying to recapture their glory days or pass on their knowledge to younger pupils.
 Compare Beauty Is Never Tarnished, where it's violence which has no effect on beauty, rather than time.
 If a plot or backstory features a Time Skip and the women either disappear or retire while the men don't, that's this trope.

 Also related to Men Act, Women Are, since men are assumed to have value for what they can do, thus even an old man wants to stay useful and can remain so in various ways.
 A woman's value, however, is tied to her sexual attractiveness, so if that's been lost with age, there is absolutely no way she can ever gain back relevance or usefuleness.
-(Thus why the Vain Sorceress sets her priorities there, but the Wizard Classic doesn't.)
+Which is why the Vain Sorceress sets her priorities there, but the Wizard Classic doesn't.

 See also the White-Dwarf Starlet, a formerly gorgeous and famous star who's been replaced with younger ones and can't accept it.